 Speaking of music, she doesn't like to hear me sing.
 Humph!
 She often covers my mouth with her little hand when I try to sing her lullabies.
 I've tried to tell her that many people enjoy my singing, but she is not convinced.
 I guess I'll save my musical performances for elderly gentlemen at church who have hearing aides.

-Even thought she doesn't like my lullabies, she loves to be rocked and have her back scratched.
+Even though she doesn't like my lullabies, she loves to be rocked and have her back scratched.
 This is pretty much the only way that I can get her to nap anymore, and I actually enjoy it because it's the only time of day that I can get her to cuddle.
 She is not a snuggler at all and will almost never give kisses.
 But for these few precious minutes some afternoons, I get to hold her, and then I lay her down for a doze.

 She managed to give herself a pretty good mullet, but my friend Tanille is a whiz with hair and did her best to clean it up.
 Some parts were so short that she had to leave them, but it's a pretty cute little bob when the hair is pulled back.
 When the hair is down, it looks a little bit like a 90s bowl cut, but whatever--we do urchin well at our house.
 Just ask Noah and his boots.